xue160709/Local-LLM-User-Guideline/README.md

 1. Download and install the software.
 2. Set up the model (you can set up OpenAI API, connect to LM-Studio, etc.), Embedding, and vector database respectively.
 ![117.png](images/17.png)![18.png](images/18.png)![19.png](images/19.png)
-1. Set up your workspace
+3. Set up your workspace.
-2. Start a conversation
+4. Start a conversation.
-3. You can add MD, PDF, MP4 and other files in the client, or directly add the website URL
+5. You can add MD, PDF, MP4 and other files in the client, or directly add the website URL.
-4. Add the above document to the workspace to start Embedding and have a conversation
+6. Add the above document to the workspace to start Embedding and have a conversation.
 ![16.png](images/16.png)

 #### 3.Reor